erayalakese/easy2command/README.md

 # Easy2Command

+> :warning: Only for local use.
+Lack of basic security checks.

 A helper package for creating CLI applications using Commander.js and Inquirer.js.

 Easy2Command makes it easy to load and execute commands from a directory of JavaScript files, and automatically creates